TMSolution/PrototypeBundle/Resources/doc/Readme.md

-Building application process
+###Building application process###

-Please assets install with the command:
+1. Assets install with the command:
 ```
  php app/console assets:install
 ```

-Generate the configs for grid use the command below:
+2. Generate the configs for grid use the command below:
 ```
 datagrid:generate:grid:config
 ```
 as a parameters fill the path to the entity, e.g. PhantomBundle/Entity/Product,where Product is the name of entity.

-In the file app/config/routing add the lines below:
+3. In the file app/config/routing add the lines below:
 ```
 fos_js_routing:
     resource: "@FOSJsRoutingBundle/Resources/config/routing/routing.xml"